 If you'd like to produce your own electricity, solar panels may well be a better bet.
 Our guide to installing solar panels explains what types of homes are suitable and how much solar panels cost.

 To see if your home is suitable for a wind turbine, the EST recommends you should first install an anemometer (wind gauge) and monitor it for at least three months to determine the average wind speed.
-According to the EST, a suitable site should have a minimum average wind speed of 6m/s – the vast majority of UK households have an average wind speed of less than this.
+According to the EST, a suitable site should have a minimum average wind speed of 6m/s (metres per second) – the vast majority of UK households have an average wind speed of less than this.

 If your location is suitable for a wind turbine and you decide to go ahead and install one, you could earn money from it through the Feed-in-Tariff (FIT) scheme.
 Available since 1 April 2010, the FIT pays you for the electricity you generate, whether you use it at home or export it to the grid.